LightTable/LightTable/doc/for-committers.md

   * clojurescript - Provides cljsDeps.js
   * codemirror\_addons - Provides codemirror addons
   * lighttable - Mostly lighttable js libs _except for_ lighttable/util/{keyevents.js,throttle.js} which should be moved to vendored dependencies.

+### Code Reading

+When reading LT's source you may come across a fn that doesn't have an obvious use and may appear to be unused.
+Some tips to confirm how it is/was used:

+* Do a LightTable user search for the given fn.
+For example, to see where [proc/exec is used](https://github.com/search?utf8=%E2%9C%93&q=proc%2Fexec+user%3ALightTable&type=Code&ref=searchresults)
+* `git log -u -S WORD` will do a code history for WORD